Search here...

 The fortress is considered one of the most important cultural monuments in the country.
 It dates back to 279 BC, however it was reconstructed in 535 AD, in 1403 and again between 1723 and 1736 when it became one of the strongest military strongholds in Europe.
 Unfortunately, the fortress was partly destroyed when the Ottoman Empire took over Belgrade in 1739.
 It wasn’t until 1867 that the fortress and Belgrade was returned to Serbia, and the Serbian flag was raised on the ruined castle.
 After this period, the fortress lost its importance as a military stronghold, but instead became the main landmark and most popular sight in Belgrade.

 We spent some magical moments exploring the fortress, seeing the sunset from different perspectives and just enjoying the spectacle.
-We lingered for a while after the sun had bid farewell before heading down to the city centre again to meet with my boyfriend’s friend and his wife for a lovely evening with drinks, good food and lots of chatting.
+We lingered for a while after the sun had bid farewell before heading down to the city centre again to meet with my friend’s friend and his wife for a lovely evening with drinks, good food and lots of chatting.

 We woke up late the following morning and decided to spend our last day in Belgrade exploring Zemun, a picturesque neighbourhood on the right bank of the Danube.
 Zemun used to be a separate town, and although it officially became part of Belgrade in 1934, the neighbourhood still retains its cozy small-town feel.
 It’s no wonder that Zemun feels like a completely different world than Belgrade; for almost 200 years, the then small town was part of the Habsburg Empire, while Belgrade was a border city in the Ottoman Empire before becoming the capital of the newly independent Serbia.
 The Gardoš Tower, which stands high above Zemun, is a reminder of that time.
 The tower was built in 1896 to celebrate 1000 years of Hungarian settlement on the Pannonian Plain.